Updated: Sep 9, 2021

 Print this page

 Most of the manufacturers of the 1830s were gone by the 1860s and so were the visions of Birmingham as a major industrial center.
-Instead the quiet Village of Birmingham emerged.
-The Eccentric Newspaper, banks, merchants, shop owners and other professional such as doctors, dentist and lawyer established their business in town.
-By 1890s long-time residents who had been lobbying for many improvements began to see better roads, the opening of the interurban street car lines, the establishment of paid fire department, clean water supply and for a new public library.
+Instead the quiet Village of Birmingham emerged as a local commercial and agricultural hub for area farmers.
+The Eccentric Newspaper, banks, merchants, shop owners and other professionals such as doctors, dentists, and lawyers established successful practices in town.
+By the 1890s, long-time residents who had worked toward infrastructure, education, and cultural improvements began to see better roads, the development of interurban street car lines, quality public schooling, the establishment of a paid fire department, a clean water supply and a new public library.

 Explore more about Birmingham's History at the Birmingham Museum.